Skip to Content

 The Rochester Lilac Festival takes place in Highland Park and is the largest of its kind in North America.

-It usually happens sometime in May, depending on when the blooms are expected that year, and boasts more than 1800 bushes and over 500 different varieties of lilac.
+It usually takes place sometime in May, depending on when the blooms are expected that year, and boasts more than 1800 bushes and over 500 different varieties of lilac.

 There are vendors, live music, food and flora entertaining a half a million visitors throughout the 10-day event.